ekelseya/restfulRoutingBlog/README.md

 - #### Other Operating Systems
   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

-If the installation was successful, you should be able to run the following command.
+If the installation was successful, you should be able to run the following commands.

     $ node --version
-    v8.11.3

     $ npm --version
-    6.1.0

 If you need to update `npm`, you can make it using `npm`!
 Cool right?
 After running the following command, just open again the command line and be happy.